North Carolina's bathroom law puts NCAA events at risk -official

 "Our contacts at the NCAA tell us that, due to their stance on HB 2, all North Carolina bids will be pulled from the review process and removed from consideration," said Dupree, adding he was sharing the information on behalf of the North Carolina Sports Association.

-Asked for comment, the NCAA said it expects to announce its site selections for upcoming seasons in April.

-The organization in September moved championship events, including two rounds of the prominent Division I men's basketball tournament, from the hoops-loving state for the current academic year in protest at the measure.
+The organization has already moved championship events, including two rounds of the prominent Division I men's basketball tournament, from the hoops-loving state for the current academic year in protest at the measure.

 "In a matter of days, our state's sports tourism industry will suffer crushing, long-term losses and will essentially close its doors to NCAA business," Dupree said.
 "Our window to act is closing rapidly."